martinhaefner/simppl/README.md

 ```

 Event loop driven clients always get callbacks called from the dbus runtime
-when any event occurs.
+for any occuring DBus event.
 The initial event for a client is the connected event
-which will be emitted when the server registers itself on the bus (remember
+which will be emitted as soon as the server registers itself on the bus (remember
 the busname).
 After being connected, the client may start an
 asynchronous method like in the example above.
 The method response callbacks
 can be any function object fullfilling the response signature, the preferred
-way nowadays in a C++ lambda.
+way nowadays is a C++ lambda function.
 The main program is as simple as in the
 blocking example: